ptomulik/testmd/README.md

     candidates = Puppet::Util::RepoUtils.package_candidates(['apache2', 'apache2-dev'])

-Would return a hash of the form:
+would return a hash of the form:

     {
       :aptitude => { "apache2" => "2.4.6-2", "apache2-dev" => "2.4.6-2" },